JeffDeCola/my-go-examples/my-generic-go-templates/jeffs-basic-template/jeffs-basic-go-template/README.md

-# JEFFS BASIC GO TEMPLATE
+# JEFFS BASIC GO TEMPLATE EXAMPLE

-_A simple go template with flags, logging & error handling._
+_My generic go template with flags, logging & error handling.
+A place to see how everything fits together._

 Table of Contents